Aynelgul/finalproject/README.md

 If I have enough time, I would like to add these extensions:

 - A map where the app marks the places that you have travelled (after the travel date has been reached).
-- Inviting someone (by email?) for a travel (adding the same travel details to another account).
+- Inviting someone by email for a travel and only adding the travel to the travel list of the buddy if he/she accepts the offer.

 ## Credits
 - Reversed geocoding: http://stackoverflow.com/questions/27495328/reverse-geocode-location-in-swift